gpt-uma/phpypamobjects/README.md

 - `updateSubnetLastScan(subnet)`: Updates the `lastScan` field of the given subnet in phpIPAM service to the current date and time.
 This method is used by address scannning agents to update the last scan time of the subnet.
 The subnet must be an instance of the `ipamSubnet` class.
 - `updateSubnetLastDiscovery(subnet)`: Updates the `lastDiscovery` field of the given subnet in phpIPAM service to the current date and time.
 This method is used by address scannning agents to update the last discovery time of the subnet.
 The subnet must be an instance of the `ipamSubnet` class.
 - `updateScanAgent(agent)`: Updates the `lastAccess` field of the given scanning agent in phpIPAM service to the current date and time.
 This method is used by address scannning agents to update the last access time every time that thay connect to the phpIPAM service.
 The agent must be an instance of the `ipamScanAgent` class.

+Remember that there are some special conditions that prevent updating addresses.
+When any condition prevents against update, an exception is raised by the method updating a field of an address, as the verification is done in the client library.
+The conditions preventing modification are listed at the end of the previous section.

 ### Miscellaneous methods